yangby-cryptape/breakpad/README.md

     click on it, then “Add reviewer”, and enter in the code reviewer.
 Depending on your settings, you may not see an email, but the reviewer has been notified with google-breakpad-dev@googlegroups.com always CC’d.

+## About This Fork

+The information about this fork can be found in [README.fork.md](README.fork.md).